Ruby Loftus Screwing a Breech-ring: Background

-Discontent within the factory workforce led to strikes in the UK in the lead-up to January 1943.
-According to the social research organisation Mass-Observation, women working in war production considered their abilities to be under used, and that potential employees perceived factory girls to be "low class, rough, dirty and immoral".
-Women, in particular, were more likely to be absent from work than men, with childcare and running the household the probable reasons, according to the art historian Brian Foss.
-With a shortage in the number of women working in the factories, the Ministry of Production pushed for the war artists to depict production workers.
+According to the social research organisation Mass-Observation, women working in war production considered their abilities to be under-used, and that potential employers perceived factory girls to be "low class, rough, dirty and immoral".
+In particular, women were more likely to be absent from work than men, with childcare and running the household the probable reasons, according to the historian Penny Summerfield.
+With a shortage in the number of women working in the factories, the Ministry of Production pushed for the war artists to depict production workers, particularly given the number of working days lost because of strikes by factory workers around January 1943.
+The Ministry of Information also encouraged women to take up work in factories through propaganda films, including Jane Brown Changes her Job (1941) and Night Shift (1942).